investsuite/investsuite-api-docs/docs/advanced_topics/embedding.md

 !!!
 Note
     In this example, unless the client already knows the `UserID` of the owner for this portfolio, the requests will by definition always be sequential because the required path parameter for the requests to `/users/` is not known until the first response is received.

-With embedding, both requests can be 'rolled' into a single operation, which adds the `_embedded` key to the root of the response (see below).
+With embedding, both requests can be rolled into a single operation, which adds the `_embedded` key to the root of the response (see below).
 Note that this object contains a dictionary where the keys are the referenced `EntityID` and the value is the data for that entity (in this case a user).
 The client can now directly parse the information for the `UserID` appearing in the `owned_by_used_id` field from the `_embedded` object.

 === "Request"